risavkarna/spring-boot-multi-package-demo/README.md

 **- a network as concepts**

-**Showcase**: Composing business-ready, smart contracts, permissions and identification based blockchain network applications on the fly.
+**Demo Showcase**: Composing business-ready, smart contracts, permissions and identification based blockchain network applications on the fly.

 But 'blockchain' is just one of the small pieces. <br/>
 One can **generate a unified access interface and the single source of truth for any organization's network**.